 Legal Framework for Content Creation

-EU DSM Directive (Article 15)
+EU Copyright Directive (2019/790, Art.
+15)

 U.S. Fair Use (17 U.S.C.
 107)

-What We Use from Sources
+What We Use and What We Create

-| Category | What we read | What we create |
+| Category | What we hear | What we create |

 |---|---|---|

-| Images | Not used from any source | AI-generated illustration (Stable Diffusion) |
+| Images | No images taken from any source or broadcast | AI-generated illustration (Stable Diffusion on our own GPU hardware) |

-| Analysis | Not applicable | Consensus Engine reliability assessment |
+| Video | Not recorded, not stored, not redistributed | Consensus Engine reliability assessment |

 | Attribution | Source name, URL, publication date | Full source list with direct links to every original article |